sparkplugstudios/sparkplugstudios.github.io/privacy.markdown

 ### Embedded links to other websites

 This website may contain links to other websites provided by third parties not under our control.
 When following a link and providing information to a 3rd-party website, please be aware that we are not responsible for the data provided to that third party.

-This privacy policy only applies to the website(s) we author and provide for public consumption, so when you visit other websites, even when you click on a link posted on the website(s), you should read their own privacy policies.
+This policy only applies to the website(s) we author and provide for public consumption, so when you visit other websites, even when you click on a link posted on the website(s), you should read their own privacy policies.

 ### Google Web Fonts